Itzmohit22/Document-Management-System/README.md

-SecureDoc - Document Management System (Frontend)
+SecureDoc - Document Management System
-This is a Vite React (JavaScript) implementation of a document management system frontend.
+This is a Vite React (JavaScript) implementation of a document management system .
 It features:

 Login screen (admin/user demo accounts)
 Dashboard with sidebar navigation